A range of breathing treatments can help a person breathe more easily when they have a medical emergency, an infection, or a chronic health condition.

 Many different bronchodilators are available.
 Most bronchodilators are beta2-agonists, which means that they stimulate the body’s beta cells to relax the airways.

 - Short-acting beta agonists (SABA): These drugs offer rapid relief of serious symptoms, such as those that occur during an asthma attack.
 A person usually uses an inhaler to take these drugs.
 They may include the medications albuterol and levalbuterol.

 - Long-acting beta agonists (LABA): A person takes these drugs every day to keep their bronchial tubes relaxed.
 They include medications such as formoterol and salmeterol.
 People with asthma who take LABAs must also take corticosteroids.

 Corticosteroids mimic the body’s natural hormones to reduce inflammation from allergies and conditions such as asthma.

 Although some doctors also prescribe corticosteroids for COPD, the evidence supporting their use for this condition is mixed.
-Research from 2012 suggests that they are ineffective as the sole treatment for COPD.

 However, the authors of a 2014 article noted that while several placebo-controlled trials have shown that corticosteroids can treat moderate to severe COPD, there is a lack of evidence to suggest that they are effective in treating stable COPD.